Anxiety is the most common mental health condition in Australia, affecting around 1 in 4 people at some point in their life.

 If your anxiety is making it hard to find a job or stay in work, you can get support from a disability employment assistance provider such as APM.
 We can help you overcome barriers you might be facing, access workplace adjustments and work towards your employment goals.

-For further information about living and working with anxiety, read our guide to jobs for people with anxiety.
+For further information about living and working with anxiety, read our guide to living with anxiety; symptoms, coping strategies, employment and supports.